 Education: History of Education, Philosophy of Education, Foundations of Education, Nature and Aims of Education, Democratic Education, Policy and Politics of American Education, Curriculum: Politics and History, Teacher As Decision Maker.

-Environmental Liberal Arts: Images of Nature, Environmental Ethics, Simplicity and Sustainability, A Delicate Balance, American Views of the Environment, Voices of Community: A Writing Seminar.
+Sustainable Liberal Arts: S.L.A.T.E.
+Seminar (previously known as Images of Nature), Environmental Ethics, Simplicity and Sustainability, A Delicate Balance, American Views of the Environment, Voices of Community: A Writing Seminar.

 - Developing a defense of the civic role of schooling in light of its mission to support a secular, democratic society.

 - Strengthening the role of historical research and philosophical analysis in educational practice and policy debates.